786-go/Taskinator/README.md

-# Project Title: "The Taskinator".
+# Project Title: "The Taskinator"

 ## Table Of Contents
 ----------------------